-Note: Analog inputs on the MMC and the MMC-Plus are -10V to +10V, 12-bit resolution, bipolar inputs.
+Note: Analog inputs on the MMC, the MMC-Plus, and the servo interface expansion board are -10V to +10V, 12-bit resolution, bipolar inputs.
 The MMC has 1 analog input.
-The MMC-Plus and the MMCD64 have 1 analog input per servo interface board.
+The MMC-Plus. the MMC-DSA, and the MMC-D64 have 1 analog input per servo interface board.